Amazon Marketplace

 AP refers to liabilities that a company owes to its suppliers.
 In the seller context, AP is important for financial planning, especially when inventory is sourced on credit.
 Well-managed AP cycles optimize cash flow management.

-Open term pageAPI
+Open glossary pageAPI

 Application Programming Interface